ajhalme/human-patterns/README.md

 #### Appendix A: Pattern sets

- - "debug" : a few basic patterns
+ - *"debug"* : a few basic patterns
- - "mozfest" : letters M, O, Z, F, E (in reverse), S, and T as patterns
+ - *"mozfest"* : letters M, O, Z, F, E (in reverse), S, and T as patterns
- - "mozfest2019" : 'mosfest' and four numbers, too
+ - *"mozfest2019"* : 'mosfest' and four numbers, too
- - "mozfest_low" : 'mosfest', but with the pattern aligned to bottom, in case the game is played horizontally
+ - *"mozfest_low"* : 'mosfest', but with the pattern aligned to bottom, in case the game is played horizontally
- - "mozfest2019_low" : ditto for 'mozfest2019'
+ - *"mozfest2019_low"* : ditto for 'mozfest2019'
- - "shapes" : a library of untested shapes, for building sets that make sense for specific groups of players
+ - *"shapes"* : a library of untested shapes, for building sets that make sense for specific groups of players

-Each target pattern is a black&white png image (can be whatever OpenCV can parse), 750x750 pixels, with the black pixels forming the target shape.
+Each target pattern is a B&W png image (can be whatever OpenCV can parse), 750x750 pixels, with the black pixels forming the target shape.
 The patterns in a directory are played in alphabetical filename order.